microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ### Purpose

 This lab will create the environment for the CI/CD process.
-Service Principals are leveraged to allow permission to deploy or update resources in a certain environments for a specific purpose.
-The Service Connections are based off the Service Principals permissions that is limited to what is required for updates and deployments of the resources.
-It gives Administrators better control over their environment while allowing the engineers to have concern with only their code.
+Service Principals are leveraged to allow permission to deploy or update resources in certain environments for a specific purpose.
+The Service Connection uses a Service Principal's permissions which are based off of RBAC.
+It gives Administrators better control over their environment while allowing the engineers the ability to focus on their code.

  **Summary**
   * [Setup Up Azure Environment](#exercise---setup-azure-environment)